MooVC/MooVC/README.md

 - Added Composition.IExtension<TContainer> to support extensibility via IoC.
 - Added Data.IFeature<T> and Data.IFeatures<T> to facilitate creation of rich fluent APIs with support of MooVC.Generators assembly.
 - Added Hosting.ThreadSafeHostedService to provide similar functionality as that provided by Processing to Microsoft.Extensions.Hosting.IHostedService.
+- Added Linq.IEnumerableExtensions.IsNullOrEmpty extension for checking if an enumerable is null or has no elements.
+- Added Linq.IEnumeratorExtensions.ToArray extension to enumerate an enumerator, returning the values as an array.
 - Added reference to Ardalis.GuardClauses, replacing the Ensure guard centric class.
 - Added support for .NET 8.0.
-- Added Linq.IEnumerableExtensions.IsNullOrEmpty extension for checking if an enumerable is null or has no elements.
+- Added support for System.Text.Json serializaton through Serialization.Json.Serializer.
 - Changed ArrayExtensions.Append to accept a params array for the elements to be apended to the source array.
 - Changed ArrayExtensions.Prepend to accept a params array for the elements to be apended to the source array.
 - Changed Collections.Concurrent.ProducerConsumerCollectionExtensions.Extract to return IReadOnlyList<T> instead of IEnumerable<T>.